lsst-dm/dmtn-056/index.rst

-The Common Schema is a set of conceptual SQL tables (which may be implemented as views) that can be used to retrieve :ref:`DataUnit` and :ref:`Dataset` metadata in any :ref:`Repository`.
+The Common Schema is a set of conceptual SQL tables (which may be implemented as views) that can be used to retrieve :ref:`DataUnit` and :ref:`Dataset` metadata in any :ref:`Collection`.
 Implementations may choose to add fields to any of the tables described below, but they must have at least the fields shown here.
 The SQL dialect used to construct queries against the Common Schema is TBD; because different implementations may use different database systems, we can in general only support a limited common dialect.

 The relationship between databases and :ref:`Repositories
-<Repository>` may be one-to-many or one-to-one in different
+<Collection>` may be one-to-many or one-to-one in different
-implementations, but the Common Schema only provides a view to a single :ref:`Repository` (except for the tables in the :ref:`Provenance
+implementations, but the Common Schema only provides a view to a single :ref:`Collection` (except for the tables in the :ref:`Provenance
 <cs_provenance>` section).
 As a result, for most implementations that take
-the one- to-many approach, at least some of the conceptual tables below must be implemented as views that select only the entries that correspond to a particular :ref:`Repository`.
+the one- to-many approach, at least some of the conceptual tables below must be implemented as views that select only the entries that correspond to a particular :ref:`Collection`.
 We will refer to them as "tables" in the rest of this system only for brevity.

 The common schema is only intended to be used for SELECT queries.
-Operations that add or remove :ref:`DataUnits <DataUnit>` or :ref:`Datasets <Dataset>` (or types thereof) to/from a :ref:`Repository` will be supported through Python APIs, but the SQL behind these APIs will in general be specific to the actual (private) schema used to implement the data repository and possibly the database system and its associated SQL dialect.
+Operations that add or remove :ref:`DataUnits <DataUnit>` or :ref:`Datasets <Dataset>` (or types thereof) to/from a :ref:`Collection` will be supported through Python APIs, but the SQL behind these APIs will in general be specific to the actual (private) schema used to implement the data repository and possibly the database system and its associated SQL dialect.